neondatabase/website/content/docs/guides/neon-authorize-future.md

 ## Query allow-listing

-A query allow-list would also help increase the safety of SQL queries from the client.
+The ability to define a query allow-list would help increase the safety of SQL queries from the client.

 ## Investigate React/TanStack query hooks for SQL queries